adap/flower/src/flower_benchmark/tf_fashion_mnist/README.md

 ### Remarks

 #### Wheel directory
 Adjust the wheel directory according to the localation of the repo on your machine.

 #### Security Group
-The security group needs to have port 8080 open the clients can connect to the server.
+The security group needs to have port 8080 open so that the clients can connect to the server.

 #### Subnet Id
 We are starting all instances in the same subnet to be more cost efficent (traffic between EC2